Imevisión: 1983–89: Building a competitor

-Each of these stations drew from Imevisión's programming but had many of their own local programs.
+Each of these stations drew from Imevisión's programming but had many of their local programs.
 XHFN, which in 1974 had taken to the air broadcasting secondary education telecourses, had a local newscast known as Telenoticias.
 XHCH carried two local newscasts, one for the municipality and one with a regional aim.
 XEIMT was dedicated to movies and was known as Cine Canal 22.

 There were also local opt-outs on Imevisión stations in certain areas, often from producers owned by the state governments.
 Many of these, inherited from the TRM days, sowed the seeds for the eventual establishment of state-owned television networks in states such as Chiapas, Guanajuato and San Luis Potosí.
 While many were displaced after the privatization of Imevisión, a few remain active public TV channels.

 The Imevision network was the only national channel that remained on the air moments after the 1985 Mexico City earthquake interrupted broadcasts of Televisa, which has studios and offices in the capital.
 It was also the first to air live videos of the damages in the capital city and around the country.

-On a national level, Imevisión began building itself into a competitor to Televisa, who dominated Mexican television.
+On a national level, Imevisión began building itself into a competitor to Televisa, which dominated Mexican television.
 Imevisión's newscasts were recognized as being more impartial than those of Televisa, and while total ratings share was very low, its programs attracted decent ratings (but had an uphill climb securing the same national advertisers as Televisa).
 When the Mexican Football Federation broke Televisa's decades-old monopoly on national soccer in 1990, Imevisión was the big winner, broadcasting several times more games than Televisa in the 1991–92 season.
 Additionally, Imevisión and Televisa competed in coverage of the 1992 Summer Olympics, as well as covering the World Cup and Formula One racing.
 Imevisión had 5,000 employees.
+From 1986 to 1992, it became responsible for the production of the television broadcast of the Mexico Grand Prix.
+Imevisión largely produced documentary output to counter Televisa, which was seen by the network as serving North American interests, however it started airing more foreign commercial fare such as American series Moonlighting and Brazilian telenovelas, which were against the plans made for a network with a unique Mexican identity.
+By the late 1980s, Imevisión was already exporting telenovelas to the United States, with one such outlet being KBUENAvisión, a local cable station on the Comcast head-end in Orange County.

 However, at the same time, embezzlement and inconsistent management dogged Imevisión.
 In September 1990, Imevisión consolidated its national networks into one, with Mexico City channels 7 and 22 relaying channel 13, in an attempt to mount a stronger challenge to Televisa.
 The National Network 13's affiliates and retransmitter channels grew when the National Network 7 channels were merged with its local stations at the same time.